FalsePhilosopher/GPC-batch/README.md

 # chdman-batch

-For a one line conversion of PSX
+For a one line conversion
 ```
 for i in *.cue; do chdman createcd -i "$i" -o "${i%.*}.chd"; done
 ```